ComplexSecurity/knowledge-base/docs/tools/nmap.md

 Nmap is short for Network Mapper.
-It is an open-source Linux command-line tool that is used to scan [[IP Address|IP addresses]] and [[Port|ports]] in a network and to detect installed applications.
+It is an open-source Linux command-line tool that is used to scan [IP addresses]() and [ports]() in a network and to detect installed applications.

 Nmap allows network admins to find which devices are running on their network, discover open ports and services, and detect vulnerabilities.